Rianto-RNT/rnt-react-development/README.md

 - Connecting client to server
   - Setup Axios in stripe button component
 - Deployment to Production
   - Push app to heroku with new payment success
+- Context API
+  - Setup app for context api

 ## TODO to fix